babel-utils/babel-plugin-tester/README.md

 // NOTE: you can use beforeAll, afterAll, beforeEach, and afterEach as usual,
 // but initial configuration tasks, like loading content from fixture files,
-// will complete when pluginTester is called which means BEFORE beforeAll runs.
+// will complete *at the point the pluginTester function is called* which means
+// BEFORE beforeAll and other Jest hooks are run.

 pluginTester({
   plugin: identifierReversePlugin,